jerolba/jfleet/README.md

 ## Supported databases

-Each database provides some technique to insert a bulk of information bypassing standard JDBC commands, but accesible from Java.
+Each database provides some technique to insert a bulk of information bypassing standard JDBC commands, but accessible from Java.
  - **MySql** : Using the [LOAD DATA](https://dev.mysql.com/doc/refman/5.7/en/load-data.html) statement.
  - **PostgreSQL**: Using the [COPY](https://www.postgresql.org/docs/9.6/static/sql-copy.html) command.